 Ameriprise Financial Services does not just follow one investment strategy.
-The firm offers a wide range of different programs and investment products so that clients can decide how they want their money handled.
+The firm offers a wide range of different programs and investment products so clients can decide how they want their money handled.

 When you meet with an Ameriprise investment manager, they will get to know your financial goals, risk tolerance and portfolio size.
 It is also up to the client whether you want the manager to have more authority in managing your portfolio (i.e., discretionary management) or whether you’d like to make the trading decisions yourself (non-discretionary).

 Different programs offer different investment mixes.
 Some focus on funds, while others offer stocks and alternative investments.
 It will be up to you and your advisor to decide which program is best for you based on your goals and the size of your portfolio.